Last Updated on July 1, 2022

 First, click this link to select your WordPress hosting plan.
 When starting your first blog, basic is usually the best option.

 Then, you’ll be able to choose a domain name for your new blog.
-If you followed the previous step, you already know what domain you want to use that is available.
-You can type it in here.

-After this, Bluehost will guide you through your account information and payment details to get set up.
+Once you’ve got a domain, Bluehost will guide you through your account information and payment details to get set up.
 When this is complete, you should be able to log in to a Bluehost dashboard that looks like this.

 Click on “Log into WordPress.”
 Which should take you to a screen that looks like this: